Once and Future Battlefield

 Jews Take Jerusalem

-“Behold, I will make Jerusalem a cup of trembling unto all the people round about, when they shall be in the siege both against Judah and against Jerusalem” (Zech.
-12:2).
-The Jewish translation renders the latter part of that verse, “And upon Judah also shall it fall to be in the siege against Jerusalem.”
+A prophecy in Zechariah 12:2 reads, “Behold, I will make Jerusalem a cup of trembling unto all the people round about, when they shall be in the siege both against Judah and against Jerusalem.”
+The JPS Tanakh Bible renders the latter part of that verse, “And upon Judah also shall it fall to be in the siege against Jerusalem.”

-In May of 1963, The Plain Truth made this interesting statement: “Old Jerusalem is today almost entirely in the hands of the Kingdom of Jordan.
+In May 1963, the Plain Truth made this interesting statement: “Old Jerusalem is today almost entirely in the hands of the kingdom of Jordan.
 But this prophecy unveils a struggle for the possession of Jerusalem by Judah—the Jews.”
-Also, Zechariah 14:2 indicates that half of Jerusalem would be conquered just before Christ returns; that means the Jews would have to control the whole city prior to that time.
-Based on these and other scriptures, the Plain Truth staff believed the Jews were prophesied to take over the entire Old City of Jerusalem.
+Also, Zechariah 14:2 indicates that half of Jerusalem will be conquered by non-Jewish forces just before Christ returns; that means the Jews will have to control the whole city prior to that time.
+Based on these and other scriptures, Mr. Armstrong and the Plain Truth staff taught in the early 1960s that the Jews were prophesied to take over the entire Old City of Jerusalem.

-On May 1, 1967, Mr. Armstrong was returning from a trip to Amman and Jerusalem, speaking to an assembly at the Ambassador College campus in England.
-In that tape-recorded address, he said this: “Any day, now, you may expect the Israelis of the country that calls itself ‘Israel’ to flood over with a military invasion into the Jordanian half of the divided city of Jerusalem….
+On May 1, 1967, Mr. Armstrong, returning from a trip to Amman and Jerusalem, spoke to an assembly at the Ambassador College campus in England.
+In that recorded address, he said: “Any day, now, you may expect the Israelis of the country that calls itself ‘Israel’ to flood over with a military invasion into the Jordanian half of the divided city of Jerusalem. …

-“Once the Israelis do take over the Jordan sector of Jerusalem, instantly the United Nations and the major individual powers, the United States, USSR, Britain, France, probably will stop further occupation of Arab countries by the Jews….
-But the Jews will undoubtedly be allowed to hold the Old City of Jerusalem.”
+“Once the Israelis do take over the Jordan sector of Jerusalem, instantly the United Nations and the major individual powers, the United States, ussr, Britain, France, probably will stop further occupation of Arab countries by the Jews. … But the Jews will undoubtedly be allowed to hold the Old City of Jerusalem” (emphasis added throughout).

-Just five weeks later, Palestine exploded in war, just as Mr. Armstrong prophesied.
-Little Israel went on the attack and for six days pushed back the frontiers of their country in virtually every direction—also taking over Jerusalem.
-It was a stunning defeat for the neighboring Arab countries, ending in a cease-fire.
+Just five weeks later, the Middle East erupted into war, just as Mr. Armstrong prophesied.
+Israel went on the attack and for six days pushed back its frontiers in virtually every direction—also taking over Jerusalem.
+It was a stunning defeat for the neighboring Arab countries, ending in a ceasefire.

 However, it was not to be a permanent peace.